tableau/tabcmd/docs/tabcmd_cmd.md

 ```shell
 tabcmd listsites --server x --site y --username u --password p
 ```

+<div class="alert alert-info"><strong>Note</strong>: If you log in to Tableau Cloud, the URL you specify must include the pod that your site is deployed to (for example:  <code>https://prod-useast-b.online.tableau.com</code>).
+You can't log in to Tableau Cloud unless you specify the pod.</div>

 For more information about loggin in, see [Logging in](index.html#logging-in).

 ### Options